-1. The geotechnical engineer should be notified at least four (4) vorking days pri engineer will perform the required geotechnical related earthwork testing and observation services during grading and construction.
+1. The geotechnical engineer should be notified at least four (4) working days prior to any site clearing or grading so that the work in the field can be coordinated with the grading contractor, and arrangements for testing and observation services can be made.
+The recommendations of this report are based on the assumption that the geotechnical engineer will perform the required geotechnical related earthwork testing and observation services during grading and construction.
 It is the owner's responsibility to make the necessary arrangements for these required services.